 Take a look at some of these directors who didn’t go to film school.
 I think they did all right for themselves.

 Tarantino, didn’t just skip film school, he dropped out of high school at age 15.
+And, yet, Quentin Tarantino's movies are some of the best out there.
 How the heck did he make it where he is now?

 And so once he began writing his own films, he had also developed a real knack for working with actors.